-- a) What art and design techniques, equipment and IT have you used in you previous work?
-Why have you chosen these? - b) Tell us about yourself and your art and design experiences. - c) Which artists, crafts, people or designers have you been inspired by?
-How have you used them in your creativity? - d) Choose a piece of work by an artist or designer and describe what you think is effective about it.
+- a) What art and design techniques or equipment have you used?
+Why have you chosen these? - b) Which artists, crafts, people or designers have you been inspired by?
+How have you used them in your work? - c) Tell us about yourself and about a favourite art and design experience. - d) Choose a piece of art and design work and describe what you think is effective about it.